 Perl for Bioinformatics

 Dr. F. Alex Feltus received a B.Sc. in Biochemistry from Auburn University in 1992, served two years in the Peace Corps, and then completed advanced training in biomedical sciences at Vanderbilt and Emory.
 Since 2002, he has performed research in bioinformatics, high-performance computing, cyberinfrastructure, network biology, genome assembly, systems genetics, paleogenomics, and bioenergy feedstock genetics.
-Currently, Feltus is an Associate Professor in Clemson University’s Dept. of Genetics & Biochemistry, CEO of Allele Systems LLC, Core Faculty in the CU-MUSC Biomedical Data Science and Informatics (BDSI) program, member of the Center for Human Genetics, and serves on the Internet2 Board of Trustees as well as various "Advance Research Computing" engagement workgroups.
+Currently, Feltus is an Professor in Clemson University’s Dept. of Genetics & Biochemistry, CEO of Allele Systems LLC, Core Faculty in the CU-MUSC Biomedical Data Science and Informatics (BDSI) program, member of the Center for Human Genetics, and serves on the Internet2 Board of Trustees as well as various "Advance Research Computing" engagement workgroups.
 Feltus has published numerous scientific articles in peer-reviewed journals, teaches undergrad and PhD students in bioinformatics, biochemistry, and genetics.
 At present, he is funded by multiple NSF grants and is engaged in tethering together extremely smart people from diverse technical backgrounds in an effort to propel genomics research from the Excel-scale towards the Exascale.

 Systems Genetics.
 The Feltus lab is discovering causal gene sets underlying complex trait expression ranging from the control of bioenergy feedstock traits to root nodulation to autism spectrum disorders to intersecting pathways in various tumor states.
 Gene sets are discovered de novo with high performance computing and network biology techniques.
 With networks, we embrace biological complexity and measure, model and interpret gene expression relationships and gene product physical interactions on a massive scale.
 At our core, we build, integrate, and interpret gene co-expression networks to reveal functionally-related genes based upon the simultaneous co-expression of gene pairs across hundreds to thousands of gene expression profiling experiments (microarray, RNAseq).
 By combining high-throughput construction of co-expression networks with additional biological data, we are discovering and validating genetic subsystems in plants and animals controlling specific biochemical pathways and quantitative phenotypes.